Email Marketing Best Practices (Research)

-But most marketers don’t need all the bells and whistles to send out email campaigns, so don’t spend a lot of money on features you’re not going to use.
+But most marketers don't need all the bells and whistles to send out email campaigns, so don’t spend much money on features you won’t use.

-Look for an email marketing platform for a fair price, but that’s not going to nickel and dime you if you send to an extra 10,000 20,000 names.
+Look for an email marketing platform that supports email templates for a fair price, but that will not nickel and dime you if you send an extra 10,000 to 20,000 names.
 It shouldn’t cost you exponentially more.

 What are the biggest email marketing mistakes people make?

 The biggest email marketing mistake you can make is putting social sharing buttons in a promotional email.
-Never link your logo to your homepage in a promotion email.
+Never link your logo to your homepage in a promotional email.

 Never link to anything other than the conversation you’re attempting to drive.